cmse822/cmse822.github.io/index.md

 ### Communication and Slack

-Primary form of communication will be Slack.
+The primary vehicle for communication regarding this course will be [Slack](http://slack.com).
+Specifically, there is a `cmse822-fs18` channel in the [cmse-courses](http://cmse-courses.slack.com) Slack workspace.
+You may use your `@msu.edu` email address to join this Slack workspace.
+Please join this Slack workspace and the `cmse822-fs18` channel and participate in discussions.
 Discussion of course subject material is encouraged.
-There is a [Slack team](http://cmse822.slack.com) setup for the class for this very purpose.
-Please join this Slack team and participate in discussions.
-No rule of scholarly activity is more important than giving proper credit to the contributions of others.
-Although you are free to consult with classmates while working on assignments, you must explicitly acknowledge them by name and indicate their contributions in the final write-up.
+You may also send direct messages via Slack to the instructors or any other member of the workspace.

 ### Text book and references

 Primary text is...
-Supplementary reading and reference material will be available on the course webpage under [Resources](resources.md).
+Supplementary reading and reference material is available on the course webpage under [Resources](resources.md).

 ### Use of HPCC